jamesplease/redux-resource/docs/guides/reading-resources.md

 This example shows an action creator to read multiple books.
 It uses the [redux-thunk](https://github.com/gaearon/redux-thunk) middleware and the library [xhr](https://github.com/naugtur/xhr) for making requests.
-To create a querystring, it uses the
+To create a query string, it uses the
 [querystring module](https://github.com/Gozala/querystring).

 ```js